fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 ![image](https://github.com/user-attachments/assets/be49b138-f7d1-4995-aaac-c54fd60808e9)

 # To add conditions and actions
-Replies can have a Condition, and set an Actionline.
+Replies can have a Condition, and set an ActionLine.
 The Reply will only appear if the Condition is met, and it will perform the Actions if it's selected.

 ![image](https://github.com/user-attachments/assets/aa6b5582-0aa3-4791-9010-40fbe17af214)

-Entrypoints can also set an Actionline for a Speech.
+Entrypoints can also set an ActionLine for a Speech.

 ![image](https://github.com/user-attachments/assets/9923e3d0-929a-4976-b85a-2105f7ed67ca)